-1. The developers still need to know native languages.
-React Native can use platform-specific features, but it needs the so-called "native bridges" to access them.
+Accessing platform-specific features requires so called "native bridges" for React Native.
 These bridges are written in - you guessed it - native languages.
-Yang Mou, a software developer at Oscar Health mentions this issue in this presentation.
+Yang Mou, a software developer at Oscar Health, mentions this issue in this presentation.

-2. Open-source libraries for RN aren't always well-tested.
+Open-source libraries for RN aren't always well-tested.
 Having a great number of solutions to typical problems is definitely an advantage.
-Some of these solutions, though, can present unpleasant surprises of their own.
+These solutions can also bring their own unexpected difficulties.
 Mou speaks about them in his speech.

 Top eLearning Apps Built with React Native

-The times when React Native was considered risky to use are long past.
-Look how EdTech mobile startups built their apps reducing costs and time.
+Look how EdTech mobile startups built their apps on React Native reducing costs and time.

 ‘Canvas is a trusted name in learning management because, among other reasons, we take privacy seriously as a technical, ethical and practical requirement of educational data.’